dthomas94/census-tract-app/README.md

 ### UI 💅🏿

+1. To be able to view map data, you will need to add your API_KEY for Google Maps to the .env.local file

-Navigate to the "planet" folder and run `yarn start`.
+2. Navigate to the "planet" folder and run `yarn start`.
 This will run the dev server for the frontend

 ## Future Work 🚀